-In order to obtain a more realistic evaluation of the network scalability, first of all we implemented additional path loss models to let LoRaSim adapt to different environmental scenarios.
-Then, a function enabling the insertion of nodes and GW positions from a file has been added, to analyse how DER performance changes, with respect to the default random node positioning assumption.
+In order to obtain a more realistic evaluation of network scalability, first, we implemented additional path loss models to allow LoRaSim to adapt to different environmental scenarios.
+Then, a function enabling the insertion of nodes and GW positions from a file was added to analyse the DER performance changes in relation to the default random node positioning assumption.

 Path loss models

-A path loss model is an equation describing the decrease of signal power density due to its propagation, in different environments.
+A path loss model is an equation describing the decrease in signal power density due to its propagation in different environments.

-We focused on three main models, those that reasonably apply to the scenarios mentioned in Section 1 and that are valid in the frequency range used by LoRa.
+We focused on three main models, which reasonably apply to the scenarios noted in Section 1 and are valid in the frequency range used by LoRa.